Earthquakes

 Earthquakes in the Caribbean, are mainly due to the movement of the subduction of two tectonic plates, the plate in North America (less dense), sinking under the plate and the Caribbean (more dense).
 In this subduction zone, the oceanic plate dives causes a compression of the crust on the surface.
 This compression translates mechanically by faults in the reverse (the upper compartment rises relative to the lower compartment).

-The location of the fracture's depth is called the hypocenter.
-Vibrations are released and spread throughout the area by seismic waves.
-These waves sometimes shake the ground and can damage structures.
-The point at which the earthquake is the most powerful, relative to the surface of the Earth, is called the epicenter.
+The location of the deep fracture is called the focus.
+The vibrations released propagate around the focus in seismic waves.
+These waves sometimes shake the ground and can damage buildings.
+The earthquake is most powerful when it is perpendicular to the focus (in relation to the Earth's surface); this point is called the epicentre.

 Richter scale